Laura Fuentes

 How to Make Authentic Creole Seasoning

-Making authentic Creole seasoning is as easy as measuring out a few spices you already have in your pantry and storing them in a spice jar for up to two months.
+Making authentic Creole seasoning is as easy as measuring out the herbs and spices and storing them in a spice jar for up to two months.

 How to Use Homemade Creole Seasoning